 Recently, I watched a list of YouTube videos listing the movie references across the Simpsons history.
 There is no doubt that the Treehouse of Horror, even into the Silver and Bronze eras, continues to pay homage to cinema, but beyond that, there is much more.
 Even the Simpsons Movie has its share of movie references.
 The tribute to cinema is rich in the early seasons.
 In the Treehouse of Horror episodes from Season 1 to 6, they hit many of the classics.
 Looking at these movie tributes, there is an average of over seven per episode, which may even be low since many more likely exist:

-These references continue throughout the Simpsons’ Golden Era , with an average of x cinema references in Seasons 1 to 8:
+These references continue throughout the Simpsons’ Golden Era , cinema references blossoming from Seasons 1 to 8:

 I could go on and mention the interviews with the voice actors from the Simpsons which I watched recently or a host of other videos here, but it should be clear to any reader with some sense that the Golden Era of the Simpsons was the best they have offered, much better than episodes in the Silver or Bronze eras.